 The last fifteen minutes or so drag out the final girl meandering around her house, suspecting noises, hearing things… Then she types for a bit, browses the paper, and calls up the classifieds to place an ad identical to the one she answered.
 Is she the killer?
 Has it done a Haute Tension on us?
 Was any of it real?

 As an ending, it sucks.
 Nothing is learned or confirmed one way or another, except that Kyra is batshit cray-cray.
 It’s a common flaw in ambitious horror: Great openings are often unfurled by bollocks final acts.
 Here, Kolobos reveals itself only to be a trip down a blind alley.

 Journey or destination?
 Because the latter might be lame, but the former is at least an inventive (for its time), well-acted, and amusing romp.
 Much of the catty dialogue between Erica and Tom is infused with thinly disguised insults, and The Slaughterhouse Factor movies look awesomely bad (“Oh my God!
 There’s a fork in her neck!
 A fork!”)
 The characters are also more pleasant than most, making it that little bit harder to watch them die.

 Out of date, out of mind.
 Chop off the last few minutes and there’s much fun to be had, and it’s still far more engaging than the strikingly similar My Little Eye, which surfaced three years later.

-Blurbs-of-interest: Amy Weber was in The Pumpkin Karver; Linnea Quigley’s slasherama credits include Silent Night, Deadly Night, Graduation Day, Jack-O, Spring Break Massacre and a shower cameo in Fatal Games.
+Blurbs-of-interest: Amy Weber was in The Pumpkin Karver; Linnea Quigley’s slasherama credits include Silent Night, Deadly Night, Graduation Day, Jack-O, Spring Break Massacre, The Barn, and a shower cameo in Fatal Games.